JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 > allow SSH access.

 You can also query by the asset type instead of its class.
-The following query returns the same result, unless you also have SSH keys you have added from other non-AWS integrations or from the UI or API.
+The following query returns the same result unless you also have SSH keys you have added from other non-AWS integrations or from the UI or API.

 ```j1ql
 Find aws_key_pair
 ```

-Now, expand the search a bit with the following:
+You can expand the search using the following:

 ```j1ql
 Find Host as h